andreoliwa/dontforget/README.md

 # Don't Forget

-Don't forget to complete your tasks, using Todoist, Toggle and Node-RED integrations.
+Don't forget to do your chores (using Gmail, Toggl and more tools to come).

 To install the script: